Truth Social: Since October 2022

 In October 2022, Trump posted a comment criticizing American Jews, telling them to "get their act together and appreciate what they have in Israel" before it's "too late".
 Three organizations, including the Anti-Defamation League and the Jewish Democratic Council of America, criticized Trump's comment as condescending and as repeating a "dual loyalty" antisemitic trope.
 Rabbi Yaakov Menken, managing director at the Coalition for Jewish Values, on the contrary, stated that he supported Trump's comments and did not consider them as antisemitic.

 In November 2022, Trump released a post claiming without evidence that he had "sent in the FBI and the U.S. Attorneys" in 2018 to assist in the Florida gubernatorial election of Ron DeSantis.

 On 4 December 2022, Trump used his Truth Social account to say alleged election fraud allows for the "termination" of election rules found in the Constitution of the United States, stating:

 So, with the revelation of MASSIVE & WIDESPREAD FRAUD & DECEPTION in working closely with Big Tech Companies, the DNC, & the Democrat Party, do you throw the Presidential Election Results of 2020 OUT and declare the RIGHTFUL WINNER, or do you have a NEW ELECTION?
 A Massive Fraud of this type and magnitude allows for the termination of all rules, regulations, and articles, even those found in the Constitution.
 Our great "Founders" did not want, and would not condone, False & Fraudulent Elections!

 Trump's remarks were condemned by multiple parties, including the White House.
 In The Week, Damon Linker described it as the moment Trump "finally jumped the shark".
 Subsequently, Trump denied he called for the termination of the Constitution but maintained that any election misconduct should be undone.

 In August 2023, following special counsel's Jack Smith's indictment of Trump for charges related to the 2020 presidential election, Trump posted "IF YOU GO AFTER ME, I’M COMING AFTER YOU!" to Truth Social.
 Investigators referred Trump's remarks to the judge responsible for the case, seeking a protective order.

 On August 25, 2023, Trump posted to X/Twitter regarding his arrest in Georgia in regard to the Georgia election racketeering prosecution.
 This was his first use of social media outside of Truth Social for some years.

 2024 trial

 In April 2024, Trump was held in contempt of court in a New York court in relation to Truth Social posts about his hush money trial that violated a gag order made by the court.
 To comply with orders from the court, Trump deleted the postings from Truth Social.

 2025 AI-generated video

-As a response to the October No King's protests, Trump posted an AI-generated video on his Truth Social account that showed him flying a fighter jet and dropping liquid feces on protesters.
+As a response to the October No Kings protests, Trump posted an AI-generated video on his Truth Social account that showed him flying a fighter jet and dropping liquid feces on protesters.
 The video sparked various reactions on the internet, like outrage and ridicule.
-Speaker of the house Mike Johnson justified the video, describing it as “satire” posted to make a "point".
+Speaker of the House Mike Johnson justified the video, describing it as "satire" posted to make a "point".